 - 85% of fatalities involving large trucks were occupants of the other vehicles or pedestrians; only 14% were drivers or passengers in the large trucks.

 - 97% of fatalities in two-vehicle crashes involving large trucks were people in other vehicles.

 It is apparent that the other drivers and passengers that are unfortunate enough to tangle with these big trucks are the ones with the most to lose.
-The sheer size and weight of these cargo trucks makes them deadly in any crash situation.
+The sheer size and weight of these cargo trucks make them deadly in any crash situation.

 Underlying Causes Behind Large Truck Accidents

-In March of 2006, the U.S. DOT, Federal Motor Carrier Safety Administration and the National Highway Traffic Safety Administration combined efforts to determine the root causes of large truck accidents.
+In March of 2006, the U.S. DOT, Federal Motor Carrier Safety Administration, and the National Highway Traffic Safety Administration combined efforts to determine the causes of commercial truck accidents.
 They took a national sample of almost 1,000 fatal truck crashes between 2001 and 2003 and examined the causes and elements of all crashes.
 What they found was that in many cases, the driver of the large truck was at fault and that they may have been driving under circumstances that put them and others at risk.
 Some of the top 20 factors that attributed to the crashes were

 - 26% were using prescription drugs